Baldwin–Westinghouse electric locomotives: New Haven electrification

-In 1905 New Haven investigated electrification for their 35 mile-line from Grand Central Station to Stamford, with a possible extension to New Haven, Connecticut.
+In 1905 the New York, New Haven & Hartford investigated electrification for their 35 mile-line from Grand Central Station to Stamford, with a possible extension to New Haven, Connecticut.
 Electrification for passenger service was required in New York.
 Operation of such trains to the suburbs was preferred to changing to steam outside New York.
 Electrification of the busy main line would increase the capacity of the existing four tracks.
 Proposals were obtained from General Electric (GE) and Westinghouse.
 Both companies submitted a variety of AC and DC schemes, though GE favoured DC electrification.
 But New Haven chose single-phase AC as proposed by Westinghouse, at 11 kV 25 Hz.
 The generating station was at Cos Cob.

 The New Haven EP-1

 An initial order of 35 EP-1 locomotives were supplied from 1905 to 1907.
 The design was similar to No. 9 above, with two two-axle trucks and a Westinghouse gearless quill drive, which supported the motor on the truck frame and reduced the unsprung weight.
-The locomotives weighed 102 tons and were 37 ft 6½in long.
+The locomotives weighed 102 tons and were 37 ft 6½ in long.
 They had to operate over the 12 miles of New York Central track electrified at 660 V DC third rail from Grand Central to Woodlawn, so had AC/DC series commutator motors; the four Westinghouse 130 motors had a total hourly rating of 1420 hp.
 The locomotive could change from AC to DC without stopping; power pickup was by eight third-rail shoes which could be lowered, plus two large AC pantographs and a small pantograph for DC where short sections through switches were too complicated for third-rail supply.
 A second order of six supplied in 1908 had design changes, including guide wheels at each end to obviate "nose" or oscillation at high speed.
 The highly successful class operated to 1947, although some were retired from 1936.